iszczesniak/cpp/unique_ptr/index.md

 By using the right version of the smart pointer, you don't have to remember to destroy the managed data with the matching version of the delete operator.

+### Lurking problems, and how to deal with them.

-However, you still can introduce bugs like the one below, where I put `[5]` by mistake:
+However, you still can introduce bugs like the one below, where I declare to allocate a single integer, but allocate an array of five
+integers:

 `unique_ptr<int> up(new int[5]);`